surifirstpin/biplus_documentation/docs/Visualisation Types and Settings FLD.md

 - **Stacked** Series of values are added on the Y-axis by displaying  each consecutive values above the last.

-- **100% Stacked**  All the series of values are

--   **Stacked**: Series values are added on the y-axis, so each consecutive series appears above the last.
-Be sure that the units of all series match.

--   **Stacked Percentage**: Series values are presented as percentages stacked on the y-axis, where all values add up to 100%.
+- **100% Stacked**  Series values are presented as percentages stacked on the y-axis, where all values add up to 100%.

  ![
 ](https://raw.githubusercontent.com/sv18042016/fp1/c21c91b0c8f9e243362fbefc44279936c6021d12/images/bar_chart.png)